mikeslattery/dotfiles/README.md

 * Docker containers: alpine, ubuntu, fedora, debian
 * RHEL over ssh (w/o git installed)

-### Notable Features
+### Notable Features of my configuration

+These aren't features of the install, but of my configuration dot files.

-* Auto-install of plugin managers for Vim, Tmux, Zsh.
+* Auto-install of plugin managers for Vim, Tmux, Zsh, on first use
+* `.zshrc` also serves as a `.bashrc`
+* `init.vim` also serves as a `.vimrc`
+* Mouseless usage is a goal
+* [True color](https://gist.github.com/andersevenrud/015e61af2fd264371032763d4ed965b6) support across alacritty, tmux, (n)vim
+* Similar keybindings for tmux, i3, neovim
+* Supplies files for `/etc`
-* Integration of Jetbrains IDEs and Vim
+* Integration of Jetbrains IDEs and gVim

+### Various high level To-Dos

+* Configure firefox with sync
+* Install script for packages, including Google Drive and Keepass
+* Better integrate i3, vim, tmux, firefox
+* Switch to Vim Coc, with fallback to tags
+* git-crypt for `.gitconfig`, `.ssh`

 ## FAQ